Skip to content

 Comments

 The Unique Segmentation model is based on predicting and masking geological features within a row of drill core.
-The dependency on the depth registered rows being identified means if a row is missed by the row model during Image Preparation, this row will not have the segmentation modelled applied.
+The dependency on the depth registered rows being identified means that if a row is missed by the row model during Image Preparation, this row will not have the segmentation model applied.

 Training is dependent on what can be seen within a row image

-Datarock’s Unique Segmentation model relies on features being segmented using visually identifiable RGB features some of which are too subtle or fine to predict from a photo, in particular if resolution is poor.
+Datarock’s Unique Segmentation model relies on features being segmented using visually identifiable RGB features, some of which are too subtle or fine to predict from a photo, in particular if the resolution is poor.

 If segmentation classes are not identified, the resulting segmentation model will generally be lower than expectations based on any available site logging.

-Training data must be representative of whole area segmentation is to be applied
+Training data must be representative of the whole area where segmentation is to be applied

 Document Version